 Banks’ Areas for Improvement

-Banks doesn’t quite have elite long-track explosiveness, as his closing speed on route breaks at times leaves more to be desired.
-He also lacks elite long speed and can’t always close gaps after losing positioning to faster WRs.
+Banks doesn’t always show elite long-track explosiveness, as his closing speed on route breaks at times leaves more to be desired.
+He also, at times, fails to close gaps in recovery against faster WRs.
 Additionally, Bank doesn’t quite have elite hip fluidity.
 He sometimes struggles to sink on 90-degree transitions upfield while in stride.

 Going further with Banks’ technique, the Maryland CB sometimes loses his balance on quick transitions, and he will occasionally tug himself upright at the end of his backpedal.
 On a related note, his plant-and-drive footwork out of his backpedal can be more efficient and composed.